raehik/onlineShop/designs.md

 Has a current Basket and history of Basket[].

+    getCost

     getBasket()

-    getHistoryOf(
+Returns the current Basket's cost.
+    Basket[] getHistory()

+Returns all Baskets in history[].

 ### Basket

-Stores a finished basket of Types of Items.
+Stores a (finished) basket of Types of Items.
 The only thing which should be able to be changed is the number of items (this includes removing items, i.e. setting num to 0).

+    void setNum(int newNum)

 ### Type